February 20, 2026

 Deep Dive: Understanding Your Coverage Limits

-Your coverage limits determine the maximum amount your insurer will pay for a covered claim.
-These are typically presented as dollar amounts on your declarations page.
+Your coverage limits show how much insurance your policy provides—the maximum amount your insurer will pay for a covered loss.
+Coverage limits are typically presented as dollar amounts on your declarations page.
+Understanding your coverage limits and deductibles is crucial for managing your insurance costs effectively.

 Let’s break down a common liability coverage format: 100/300/50